Correlation between the charge radii difference in mirror partner nuclei and the symmetry energy slope: summary and outlook

-Recently studies show that the charge-changing cross section measurements can be used to determine the EoS of nuclear matter with mirror nuclei~\cite{XU2022137333}.
+Recent studies have shown that the charge-changing cross section measurements can be used to determine the EoS of nuclear matter with mirror nuclei~\cite{XU2022137333}.
 This method can also be employed to investigate the charge radii of exotic nuclei~\cite{Wang:2023ugs} and the isospin interactions~\cite{Zhao:2023hcc}.
 This provides an accessable approach to ascertain the nuclear symmetry energy.
-From the aspect of the charge radii difference in mirror-pair nuclei, the underlying mechanism should be taken into account in determining the nuclear symmetry energy, such as the local relations among the adjacent neighbouring nuclei~\cite{PhysRevC.90.054318,PhysRevC.94.064315,PhysRevC.102.014306,PhysRevC.104.014303}, the $\alpha$-cluster formation~\cite{PhysRevC.89.024318,PhysRevC.87.024310}, etc. Thus more high-precision charge radii data are urgently required in experimental and theoretical researches.
+From the aspect of the charge radii difference in mirror-pair nuclei, the underlying mechanism should be taken into account in determining the nuclear symmetry energy, such as the local relations among the adjacent neighbouring nuclei~\cite{PhysRevC.90.054318,PhysRevC.94.064315,PhysRevC.102.014306,PhysRevC.104.014303} and $\alpha$-cluster formation~\cite{PhysRevC.89.024318,PhysRevC.87.024310}.
+Thus more high-precision charge radii data are urgently required in experimental and theoretical studies.